Finding Stability and Opportunity Amid Economic Uncertainty

 The impact of the slowdown in economic activity varies across countries and regions, depending on trading relationships, financial ties, exposure to commodity price increases, the strength of inflation, exposure to the war, the state of the pandemic and the strength of the recovery.
 Accordingly, fiscal and monetary policy responses differ across economies.
 The tightrope balancing act by policymakers is further challenged by efforts to retain focus on longer-term goals.

 The seven questions below provide a basis for grounded discussions in the boardroom.
-Addressing them with a commitment to values and preserving reputation and brand image helps organizations emerge stronger in the recovery.
+Addressing them with a commitment to values and preserving reputation and brand image helps organisations emerge stronger in the recovery.

 This conversation is about understanding the distinctive advantages of the company’s brand that should be exploited.
 It entails stacking up the organization’s strengths and market opportunities against those of its competitors.
 Anticipating actions that competitors are most likely to take can inform strategies for positioning the brand as a leader during the market recovery.